 A widely-held perception is that corporations and foundations are the biggest sources to tap for grants and donations.
-The reality is that four out of five or 80 percent of philanthropic dollars are contributed by individuals and bequests.
-That rises to 88 percent if you include family foundation giving.
+The reality is that four out of five or approximately 80 percent of philanthropic dollars are contributed by individuals and bequests.
 Corporations and foundations are easier to target.
-Their contribution of 5 percent and 14 percent respectively was 19 percent of the total philanthropic dollars in 2011.
-Individuals are more of a challenge to reach and solicit, but are by far the largest philanthropic resource.
+Their contribution of 6 percent and 15 percent respectively was 21 percent of the total philanthropic dollars in 2012.
+Individuals are more of a challenge to reach and solicit, but are by far, the largest philanthropic resource.
 Fundraising strategies for parks need to consider all sources and how best to connect park needs with all potential donor sources and their motivations for giving.

-- Americans gave more than $298.42 billion in 2011 to their favorite causes despite the economic conditions.
-Total giving was up 4 percent from $286.91 in 2010.
-This slight increase is reflective of recovering economic confidence.
+- Americans gave more than $316.23 billion in 2012 to their favorite causes despite the still recovering economic conditions.
+Total giving was up 3.5 percent from 2011.
+This slight increase is reflective of improving economic confidence.

-- Charitable bequests, which are made by individuals, totaled $24.41 billion or 8 percent of total giving.
-Charitable bequests rose an estimated 12.2 percent.
-The sum of gifts by individuals and charitable bequests is $242.2 billion or 81 percent of total giving.
+- Charitable bequests, which are made by individuals, totaled $23.41 billion or 7 percent of total giving.
+Charitable bequests declined an estimated 7.0 percent.
+The sum of gifts by individuals and charitable bequests is $252.34 billion or 79 percent of total giving.

-- Corporate giving, which is tied to corporate profits, held steady in 2011 compared with 2010, totaling $14.55 billion (a 0.1 percent decline in current dollars).
-Corporate giving accounted for 5 percent of all charitable giving.
+- Corporate giving, which is tied to corporate profits, held steady in 2012 compared with 2011, totaling $18.15 billion (1 percent higher than in 2011).
+Corporate giving accounted for 6 percent of all charitable giving.
 (Corporations do invest additional advertising dollars in cause-related marketing as a business expense.)

 1) All figures are rounded.

 2) Foundations are defined by the Foundation Center as independent foundations, corporate foundations, community foundations and operating foundations.
 For more information see http://foundationcenter.org/geststarted/learnabout/foundations.html